marchampson/ai-engineering-blog/content/posts/introduction-to-ai-engineering.md

 Whether you're a seasoned developer looking to evolve your career or someone interested in the changing landscape of software development, this journey will provide insights into how AI is reshaping our industry.

-*Next post: "AI Fundamentals: Key Concepts Every Developer Should Understand"*
+*Next post: "AI Fundamentals: Core Concepts Every Developer Needs to Know"*